-Today I want to show you a 2 feet jump technique that will allow you add instant inches to your vertical leap and will help you jump higher immediately.
+Today I want to show you a 2-feet jumping technique that will allow you add instant inches to your vertical and will help you jump higher immediately.

-Surprisingly enough, when you shoot or dribble a basketball, you practice your technique a lot, but when it comes to jumping higher, no one ever practices that technique, you either expect you can do it or you expect you don’t.
+Surprisingly, when you shoot or dribble a basketball, you practice your technique a lot… but when it comes to jumping higher, no one ever practices their technique.
+You either expect you can do it or you expect you don’t.

 Jump Start Your Technique